 One of the biggest reasons that folks love this pack is the exceptional lower back support it offers.
 Our testers agree that it's a valuable addition.
 If it's not your thing, it is removable; however, we feel that this reduces the overall comfort of the pack.

 This pack has one of the burliest suspension systems currently available.
 If we knew we had heavier loads in our future, this pack would be on our list — along with the Arc'teryx Bora AR 63 and Osprey Xenith 105.
 While all of the packs above handle loads exceptionally well, if pure weight hauling comfort is what you're after, then we'd get this contender or the Xenith 105.
 The Baltoro's "Y" shaped aluminum is quite stiff and does a fantastic job of transferring the load from the pack to the waist belt.

 One of the sweetest features of the suspension system is that the shoulder straps and the waist belt can automatically pivot into the ideal angle to maximize load distribution and increase comfort.
 The benefit of this subtle feature is even more noticeable when negotiating rough terrain with heavier loads.

 Features and Ease of Use

+This competitor stands out for its excellent pockets and features.
 Our testers enjoyed the two zippered pockets on the top of the lid.
-Not only did this pocket allow us to stay more organized, but we were able to see inside with ease.
+Not only did this pocket allow us to stay more organized, but we were able to see inside easily.
 As a result, we were able to find items more quickly than we could with a more traditional full-length pocket.
-This design is significantly more user-friendly than the top-lid pocket found on the Osprey Atmos or Osprey Xenith.
+This design is significantly more user-friendly than the top-lid pocket found on the Osprey Atmos AG 65 or Osprey Xenith 105.

 This competitor is available in three torso lengths and offers interchangeable hip belts and shoulder straps that are in between sizes.